open5e/open5e/source/monsters/tome-of-beasts/G/rum-gremlin.rst

 **Aura of Drunkenness.** A rum gremlin radiates an aura of drunkenness to a radius of 20 feet.
-Every creature that starts its turn in the aura must make a successful DC 12 Constitution saving throw against poison or be poisoned for one hour.
+Every creature that starts its turn in the aura must make a successful DC 12 Constitution saving throw against poison or be :ref:`srd:poisoned` for one hour.
 Creatures that have drunk any alcohol during the previous hour have disadvantage on the saving throw.
-While affected by this poison, a creature falls prone if it tries to move more than half its speed during a turn.
+While affected by this poison, a creature falls :ref:`srd:prone` if it tries to move more than half its speed during a turn.